By: Author John Cunningham. Published: 2020/01/27 at 10:03 am

 Ordering the correct blade is obviously the first important step.
-Getting this wrong can lead to an ill fitting and dangerous blade.
-Luckily, Identifying your blade is easy, there’s a few ways to go about this.
+Getting this wrong can lead to an ill-fitting and dangerous blade.
+Luckily, Identifying your blade is easy, there are a few ways to go about this.

 Mower Make & Model

-The first way – order a new blade by make and model, you’ll usually find the badge or label on the mower chassis or deck.
-I know for some, the label will be missing or unreadable, but not to worry, we have other ways to id the blade.
+Order a new blade by make and model; you’ll usually find the badge or label on the mower chassis or deck.
+I know for some, the label will be missing or unreadable, but not to worry, we have other ways to ID the blade.

 Make and model number label

-If you do have a label, inputting make and model number in Amazon will likely give you a list of suitable blades.
-I like to use genuine parts if possible, the fit and quality is usually best.
-A good seller will list the part number also, which brings us to the second way to identify the correct blade.
+If you do have a label, inputting the make and model numbers on Amazon will likely give you a list of suitable blades.
+I like to use genuine parts if possible; the fit and quality are usually best.
+A good seller will list the part number, which brings us to the second way to identify the correct blade.

 Blade Part Number

 Every mower blade has a part number stamped into the body.
 The numbers are unique to that part and very often just typing said number in Google will offer a list of sellers.
 However, I know blade part numbers can be difficult to spot, years of grass clippings and corrosion, etc.